maros/Zway-EventWatcher/README.md

 git checkout -b master --track origin/master
 ```

+Alternatively this module can be installed via the Z-Wave.me app store.
+Just
+go to Management > App Store Access and add 'k1_beta' access token.

 # License

 This program is free software: you can redistribute it and/or modify